MadibaGroup/2024-zkFBA/K Drafts/Rust_Result_Full.md

 standard 32-byte compressed size for both BN254 G1 elements and scalar field elements.
-Because a KZG commitment is a single group element regardless of the committed polynomial's degree, this figure doesn't change with `n` -- same reason UltraHonk's proof size is constant on the Noir side, just arrived at differently (many small proof objects here vs. one monolithic proof there).
+Because a KZG commitment is a single group element regardless of the committed polynomial's degree, this figure doesn't change with `n`, same reason UltraHonk's proof size is constant on the Noir side, just arrived at differently (many small proof objects here vs. one monolithic proof there).

-A negative-control test in `main.rs` (Layer 3g) proves a range proof for `V_max + 1` and checks it against the real `V_max`, confirming it correctly fails `verify_range16_bound` -- demonstrating the binding check is load-bearing, not vacuous.
+A negative-control test in `main.rs` (Layer 3g) proves a range proof for `V_max + 1` and checks it against the real `V_max`, confirming it correctly fails `verify_range16_bound`, demonstrating the binding check is load-bearing, not vacuous.

 ## Limitations